-The principles and concerns listed in Sect.
-5.1.3 apply, BUT:
+The principles and concerns listed in AAR-12.1 (see Sect.
+5.1.3) apply, BUT:

 The intent of this application is to establish a generic solution within a market area of either composite cement or any cement plus an addition (see Sect.
 3).
 Hence, a generic worst-case aggregate combination and grading within that intended market area should be established.
 The generic cement/binder solution may comprise any of the following reference aggregate combinations: